 Actor Bae Yong Joon playing dual roles Hwang-woong and his reincarnation Damdeok

-Directed by the late Jong-hak Kim (who committed suicide in 2013), who also directed the historical fantasy Faith, and written by a woman scriptwriter named Ji-na Song with whom he had a long collaboration, The Legend explores a combined part myth, part historical backdrop concerning Dangun, the legendary founder of Gojoseon, the first Korean kingdom, and Gwanggaeto the Great of Goguryeo (374–413 AD), who was credited with making the areas of present day Korea into one of the mightiest early Asian kingdoms.
+Directed by the late Jong-hak Kim (who committed suicide in 2013), who also directed the historical fantasy Faith, and written by a woman scriptwriter named Ji-na Song with whom he had a long collaboration, The Legend explores a combined part myth, part historical backdrop concerning Dangun, the legendary founder of Gojoseon, and Gwanggaeto the Great of Goguryeo (374–413 AD), who was credited with making the areas of present day Korea into one of the mightiest early Asian kingdoms.
 Dangun was said to be the "grandson of heaven" a sort of Jesus figure who came from heaven, not born of mortal man.
 The earliest recorded version of the Dangun legend appears in the 13th century Samguk Yusa, which cites China's Book of Wei and Korea's lost historical record Gogi as evidence.
 The scriptwriter adds her own elements of mysticism to the story to make it a sumptuous romantic feast for the audience.

-Dangun's ancestry legend begins with his grandfather Hwanin, the "Lord of Heaven".
+The Story: Dangun's ancestry legend begins with his grandfather Hwanin, the "Lord of Heaven".
 Hwanin had a son, Hwang-woong (Bae Yong Joon, who plays the dual parts of Hwang-woong and Damdeok, Prince of Goguryeo, Hwang-woong's reincarnation), who yearned to live on the earth among the valleys and the mountains.
 Hwanin permits Hwang-woong and 3,000 followers to descend onto Baekdu Mountain, where Hwang-woong founds Sinsi ("City of God").
 Along with his ministers of clouds, rain, and wind, he institutes laws and moral codes, and teaches humans various arts, medicine, and agriculture science.

 One can definitely see many biblical analogies and imagery developing as this drama unfolds.